 In a few other states including California, Utah, Illinois, Massachusetts, and Louisiana, the lien filing deadline is calculated from the completion of the project as a whole instead of an individual company’s last furnishing date.
 While this does not address the retainage problem head-on, it does minimize the problem significantly since the completion of the project will also trigger the retainage payment.

-Should You Include Retainage Withheld in a Mechanics Lien Claim?
+Should You Include Legally Withheld Money in a Mechanics Lien Claim?

 If a mechanics lien claim is being filed, most states empower the party making the claim to file for the full amount of what they’re owed against the project.
 The lien claim, in other words, is equal to the total value of the work, labor, and materials that the filing party furnished to the job (less any payments received).
 The fact that some of this money may be held as retainage is usually irrelevant — basically, if you earned the money fair and square, and if your lien rights are intact, then you’re allowed to file a mechanics lien.